 (3) In subregulation (2) —

-latest draft plan means the draft strategic development plan submitted, or last submitted, by the Board to the Minister before the start of the financial year with any modifications made by the Board, whether before or after that time, at the direction of the Minister.
+latest draft plan means the draft strategic development plan submitted, or last submitted, by the Board to the Treasurer before the start of the financial year with any modifications made by the Board, whether before or after that time, at the direction of the Treasurer.

+[Regulation 9 amended: Gazette 10 Oct 2014 p.
+3675.]

-10. Minister’s agreement to draft strategic development plan
+10. Treasurer’s agreement to draft strategic development plan

-When the Board and the Minister have reached agreement on a draft strategic development plan for the Board, it becomes the strategic development plan for the Board for the relevant financial year or the remainder of the year, as the case may be.
+When the Board and the Treasurer have reached agreement on a draft strategic development plan for the Board, it becomes the strategic development plan for the Board for the relevant financial year or the remainder of the year, as the case may be.

+[Regulation 10 amended: Gazette 10 Oct 2014 p.
+3675.]

 11. Modifications of strategic development plan

-(1) A strategic development plan may be modified by the Board with the agreement of the Minister.
+(1) A strategic development plan may be modified by the Board with the agreement of the Treasurer.

-(2) The Minister may, by written notice, direct the Board to modify the strategic development plan, and the Board must comply with any such direction.
+(2) The Treasurer may, by written notice, direct the Board to modify the strategic development plan, and the Board must comply with any such direction.

-(3) Before giving a direction to the Board under subregulation (2), the Minister must consult with the Board and take its views into account.
+(3) Before giving a direction to the Board under subregulation (2), the Treasurer must consult with the Board and take its views into account.

-12. Concurrence of Treasurer

-The Minister is not to —

-(a) agree to a draft strategic development plan under regulation 10; or

-(b) agree to or direct any modification of a strategic development plan under regulation 11,

-except with the Treasurer’s concurrence.
+[Regulation 11 amended: Gazette 10 Oct 2014 p.
+3675.]

+[12.
+Deleted: Gazette 10 Oct 2014 p.
+3675.]

 Part 3 — Statement of corporate intent

 13. Application of Part

-This Part applies in relation to the statement of corporate intent for the Board that is to be prepared and submitted to the Minister by the Board under section 33B(1) of the Act.
+This Part applies in relation to the statement of corporate intent for the Board that is to be prepared and submitted to the Treasurer by the Board under section 33B(1) of the Act.

+[Regulation 13 amended: Gazette 10 Oct 2014 p.
+3675.]

-14. Draft statement of corporate intent to be submitted to Minister
+14. Draft statement of corporate intent to be submitted to Treasurer

 (1) A statement of corporate intent is to be prepared and submitted —